Object-fabrication Targeted Attack for Object Detection: Experimental Results

-In addition to the above image-specific attack and universal attack, we further employ the generated universal perturbations to attack unseen data to evaluate the generalization performance of the proposed method.
+In addition to the above image-specific attack and universality attack, we further employ the generated universal perturbations to attack unseen data to evaluate the generalization performance of the proposed method.
 Specifically, we randomly select other 200 images from each of MS COCO and BDD100K datasets to construct the adversarial examples.
-It should be noted that these 200 images are not included in the source image set $\mathcal{X}^s$ during the training process.
+It should be noted that these 200 images are not included in the victim image set $\mathcal{X}^s$ during the training process.

 The attack success rates with regard to the generalization performance are shown in Table~\ref{tab:generalization_performance_coco} and Table~\ref{tab:generalization_performance_bdd}.
-On MS COCO dataset, TFA achieves 42.6 and 78.8 average success rates when attacking FasterRCNN and YOLOv5, while TOG-F only achieves 22.5 and 0.9 average success rates.
-Similar results occur on BDD100K dataset, TFA achieves 89.3 and 97.4 average success rates while TOG-F only achieves 68.9 and 1.1 average success rates, respectively.
-These comparisons show that the proposed TFA has a stronger generalization capability than TOG-F.
+On MS COCO dataset, TFA achieves 42.6 and 78.8 average success rates when attacking FasterRCNN and YOLOv5, while TOG/CAA only achieves 22.5/29.8 and 0.9/26.2 average success rates.
+Similar results occur on the BDD100K dataset, TFA achieves 89.3 and 97.4 average success rates while TOG/CAA only achieves 68.9/75.6 and 1.1/28.2 average success rates, respectively.
+These comparisons show that the proposed TFA has a stronger generalization performance than the previous methods.

 Besides, we also observe that the success rates of the generalization performance of TFA in Table~\ref{tab:generalization_performance_coco} and Table~\ref{tab:generalization_performance_bdd} are comparable to the results in Table~\ref{tab:white_data_COCO} and Table~\ref{tab:white_data_BDD}.
 This means that the universal perturbations generated by the proposed method do contain the critical semantic information of the target objects and can effectively attack both the training data and unseen data.